Tetramatrix/proxydigger/README.md

 Proxydigger is a simple proxy address browser for Windows.

 1.2.
 Features
-- Supports the free IP2location Lite database (DB15 binary file) with millions of updated IP addresses.
+- Supports the free IP2Proxy LITE IP-PROXYTYPE-COUNTRY-REGION-CITY-ISP (ip4 binary file) with millions of updated IP addresses.
 - Supports sorting of the view with 2 different orders (up and down) and to reset it.
 - Supports infinite scroll.
 Navigate millions of IP addresses with the right scrollbar.
 - Supports a filter with 4 different subnet masks (255.255.255.255, 255.255.255.0, 255.255.0.0,255.0.0.0).